Lin-Thet-Zaw/xauusd5mTimeFrameAndDailyTFrame/README.md

+Only MM Flip CodePro EA (Download on repo)

 Trading Rules
 These rules are designed to help you achieve consistent monthly and yearly profits using an Expert Advisor (EA).